howerj/libforth/readme.md

 Push the next value in the instruction stream onto the variable stack, advancing the instruction stream.

-* compile ( -- )

-Compile a pointer to the next instruction stream value into the dictionary.

 * run ( -- )